lkkbrian/cca-programming-electronics-spring-2018/hw/week2.md

     }
     ```

-    **Assignment**: Modify this code to limit the color to a particular range; perhaps you enjoy the warm orange/red colors of Autumn?
+    **Assignment 3**: Modify this code to limit the color to a particular range; perhaps you enjoy the warm orange/red colors of Autumn?
 Or the bright greens of Spring?
 Or the blue-tinged twinkles of sun-dappled snow in Winter?
 You may find it helpful to read about [HSB](https://learnui.design/blog/the-hsb-color-system-practicioners-primer.html) and learn about [`colorMode`](https://p5js.org/reference/#/p5/colorMode).

     Note, in particular, that the maximum values for hue, saturation, and brightness in HSB mode are 360, 100, and 100, respectively.

-    **Challenge**: Instead of drawing ellipses, use the [beginShape](https://p5js.org/reference/#/p5/beginShape) function to draw a shape that's appropriate to your choice of color.
+    **Assignment 3 Challenge**: Instead of drawing ellipses, use the [beginShape](https://p5js.org/reference/#/p5/beginShape) function to draw a shape that's appropriate to your choice of color.
 Start by running the example on the `beginShape` reference page to understand how the function works and pairs with `vertex` and `endShape`.

 #### 4: Writing New Code